 How to Protect Your Organization from Deceptive Cyber Threats

-Cybersecurity attackers continuously devise new methods to exploit vulnerabilities and compromise sensitive information.
+Cybersecurity attackers continuously devise new methods to exploit vulnerabilities and compromise sensitive email information.
 One such method is the baiting attack, a deceptive tactic designed to lure victims into divulging confidential information or installing malicious software.
 Baiting attacks can have severe consequences for individuals and organizations alike, making it crucial to understand how they work and how to protect against them.
 This article will look more into the intricacies of baiting attacks, common techniques used by attackers, real-world examples, and effective strategies to safeguard your organization.

 Importance of Monitoring and Alerting Systems